DLR-RM/BlenderProc/CONTRIBUTING.md

 # Contributing to BlenderProc

-Thank you for your intrest in BlenderProc.
+Thank you for your interest in BlenderProc.

 The following is a short set of guidelines for contributing to BlenderProc.
-These are the set of mostly guidelines, not rules.
+These are guidelines, not rules.
 If you feel like this set can be improved, feel free to propose changes in a PR.

 ## Contents